crystalidea/macdeployqt-universal/README.md

 - Qt built for x86_64.
 It's installed by default to /usr/local/Qt-5.15.2
 - Qt built for arm64 using the `QMAKE_APPLE_DEVICE_ARCHS=arm64` configure switch and `-prefix /usr/local/Qt-5.15.2-arm` to install it to /usr/local/Qt-5.15.2-arm
 - our modified version of [macdeployqt](macdeployqt_src) with support of the `-qtdir` switch that speficies actual Qt directory.
-You can compile it yourself but easier is to download the [precompiled binary](bin/macdeployqt) (it has no dependencies with Qt statically linked)
+You can compile it yourself but easier is to download the [precompiled binary](bin/macdeployqt) (it has no dependencies as Qt is statically linked)
 - [makeuniversal](https://github.com/nedrysoft/makeuniversal) tool.
 This tool merges two folders with  x86_64 and arm64 binaries into a universal binary.
 [Precompiled binary](bin/makeuniversal) with zero dependencies
 - A tool to notarize macOS apps.
 We recommended [xcnotary](https://github.com/akeru-inc/xcnotary) which is also available as a [precompiled binary](bin/xcnotary)